txstate-etc/svelte-components/docs/CollapsingTable.md

   the column that is most identifying for each row, like a name. by default the leftmost column will stick around as identifying
-* `bodyCellClass?: string` CSS class to set on `td` elements in the body area
+* `bodyCellClass?: string` CSS class to set on `td` elements in the body area `item`, `key`, and `value` as props.
-* `bodyCellComponent?: SvelteComponent`<br>
-  A svelte component to place inside each `td` in the body area.
-Your component will receive `item`, `key`, and `value` as props.
 The value will also be placed inside your component's default slot as a bare string.
-* `headerCellClass?: string` CSS class to set on `td` elements in the header row
-* `headerCellComponent?: SvelteComponent`<br>
-  A svelte component to place inside each `th` in the header row.
-Your component will receive `column`, `key`, and `title` as props, where `column` is this configuration object, and `title` is reliable (uses `key` if configuration had no `title`).
+* `headerCellClass?: string` CSS class to set on `td` elements in the header row `column`, `key`, and `title` as props, where `column` is this configuration object, and `title` is reliable (uses `key` if configuration had no `title`).
 The title/key will also be placed inside your component's default slot as a bare string.